VedVid/RogueRobsTrains/readme.txt

 1. Description
 "Rogue Robs Trains" is simple roguelike made in 7 days for 7DRL2019 game jam, hosted by Slash, Jeff Lait, and Darren Grey on itch.io.
 Game is made with use of RAWIG roguelike template (https://github.com/VedVid/RAWIG), and uses BearLibTerminal (display-focused library made by Cfyz) and Deferral-Square font (made by Brian Bruggeman).

 In "Rogue Robs Trains" player is bandit that boarded train transport of gold.
-You must kill everyone and stop train.
+You must kill everyone and stop train to loot chests.

 The core of the game is ranged combat mechanics.
-Two important factors are distance from target.
+The most important factor is distance from target.
 There is range indicator for every equipped weapon, showed as three bars: for short (<=10), medium (>10, <=20) and long (>20) distance.
 Additionally, player has to remember that some weapons needs to be cocked before every shot, and sometimes reloading takes much more time than expected...

-Animation option is off by default as experimental feature that does not blend with architecture well.
+Animation option is off by default as experimental feature that does not blend with RAWIG architecture well.

 2. Controls